 Whether you admit it or not, the holiday season can get the best of us.
 Especially when our main stressors are what gift to get that certain family member.
 If we splurge on materialist goods, giving back to a charitable cause takes some of that guilt away.

 You don't have to be rich or in the Peace Corps to participate in Giving Tuesday, every small act counts.
-Donating $1 can make a huge impact on any cause, just like packing an extra lunch to give a homeless person can.
+Donating $1 can make a huge impact on any cause.